withastro/starlight/.changeset/rotten-shoes-fix.md

 "@astrojs/starlight": patch
 ---

-Support relative paths in custom CSS config
+Support relative paths in Starlight config for `customCSS` and `logo` paths